nicholaseager/nicholaseager.github.io/_pages/contact.md

 ---
 title: Contact
-subtitle: For business inquiries, such as a collaboration or licensing, please contact me by using the form below.
+description: For business inquiries, such as a collaboration or licensing, please contact me by using the form below.
 ---

 {% include contact-form.html %}